drelu/SAGA-Hadoop/README.md

 	* PBS/Torque cluster
 	* Working directory should be on a shared filesystem
+	* Setup password-less documentation
+	* JAVA needs to be installed and in PATH

 By default SAGA-Hadoop deploys an Hadoop 2.2.0 YARN cluster.
 The cluster can be customized by adjusting the templates for the Hadoop configuration files in `core-site.xml`, `hdfs-site.xml`, `mapred-site.xml` and `yarn-site.xml` in the `hadoop2/bootstrap_hadoop2.py`.